 Price and Christopher Lee were born on the same day (May 27th) and Peter Cushing was born on the 26th.
 All three are considered legends of the horror genre, and all three appeared together in Scream and Scream Again (1970) and House of the Long Shadows (1983).

 Was notoriously superstitious.
-He once joked that he kept a horseshoe, a crucifix and a mezzuza on his front door.
+He once joked that he kept a horseshoe, a crucifix and a mezuzah on his front door.

 Shortly before his death, he said that one of his most favorite roles was the voice of Professor Ratigan in the Disney feature The Great Mouse Detective (1986), especially since two original songs had been written for him.

-Price's first wife, Edith Barrett, gave birth to his son Vincent Barret Price in 1940.
+Price's first wife, Edith Barrett, gave birth to his son Vincent Leonard Price III (Vincent Barrett Price) on August 30, 1940.

 Had his own mail-order book club in the 1970s, "Vincent Price Books", specializing in mystery and detective novels.